Comparing Lithops with Other Distributed Computing Frameworks#

-In addition, Lithops provides a simple and easy-to-use interface to access and process data stored in Object Storage from your serverless functions.
+In addition, Lithops offers a simple and consistent programming interface to transparently process data stored in Object Storage from within serverless functions.
+Its modular and cloud-agnostic architecture enables seamless portability across different cloud providers and FaaS platforms, effectively avoiding vendor lock-in.

 PyWren#

-You can read more about PyWren IBM Cloud at the Middleware’18 industry paper Serverless Data Analytics in the IBM Cloud.
+For more details, refer to the Middleware’18 industry paper: Serverless Data Analytics in the IBM Cloud.

 Ray and Dask#